 It’s only natural to worry about a loved one.
 Addiction can steal lives.
 It’s important to know the signs your loved one has relapsed.
 If you are concerned, contact Vertava Health today at 844.451.0263.
 Our addiction treatment centers specialize in helping people at all steps of recovery.
 We are also here to support the people closest to them.

 Being able to recognize when a loved one has relapsed can help you prevent them from spiraling down into their addiction too far.
-There are many indications someone has begun to misuse substances again, but here are five common signs your loved one may have relapsed.
+There are many indications someone has begun to misuse substances again, but here are five common signs your loved one has relapsed.

 1. They believe they can take substances without falling back into old patterns.

-2. Your loved one quickly becomes defensive and denies any accusations of substance abuse.
+2. Your loved one quickly becomes defensive and denies any accusations of substance use.

 3. They experience sudden swings in attitude or behavior.

 Sudden changes in day-to-day actions are a strong indication that someone is having a difficult time.
 When someone decides that they are no longer invested in their rehabilitation, they can experience sudden feelings of depression and anxiety.
 Substance use may be how they choose to cope because that is what their body has become accustomed to.
 Recognizing the emotions your loved one is experiencing can be vital to understanding their perspective.
 Remind them that substance use only offers a temporary escape from those hard-to-handle feelings and that temporary escape is not worth risking their sobriety.

 4. Your loved one stops investing in their relationships.